-Phones
+Phones Generally

 Check with your cell/mobile phone carrier to find out your international coverage, while in Jamaica.
 Usually a package can be purchased for reasonable cost.
-In Jamaica, we will be using "GroupMe" to communicate among the group.
 Skype, WhatsApp, and Facetime are convenient ways to check in with home.
 Jamaica country code: 1 and area code for all of Jamaica is 876.